Contribution definition

 How Contribution is Used

-The contribution concept is useful for determining the lowest possible price point at which products and services should be charged, and still cover all fixed costs.
+The contribution concept is useful for determining the lowest possible price point at which products and services should be charged, while still covering all fixed costs.
 Thus, a detailed knowledge of contribution is useful in the following situations:

 • Capital expenditures.
 Management can estimate how expenditures for fixed assets alter the amount of direct costs incurred, and how this impacts profits.
 For example, an expenditure for a robot can reduce direct labor costs, but increases fixed costs.